St Johns Park, New South Wales: History

 St Johns Park was originally home to the Cabrogal people who inhabited the broad Liverpool-Fairfield area.
 When the First Fleet arrived in Australia, the colonial administration designated this area the parish of St John.
 Nineteenth century maps indicate a St Johns Farm in the area and it is through this connection that the suburb gained its name.

 By the 1890s there was a public school on Parkes Road (now Edensor Road), a post office (opened in 1888), and a growing community, with an unusual number of Italians, who had arrived in the 1880s after the failure of the Marquis de Rays's expedition to New Ireland.
 The Bellotti and Gava families established vineyards on Bulls Road.

 Yugoslav migrants Theodore and Samuel Serovich arrived in 1885, also cultivating wine grapes.

 Both the Italian and Yugoslav communities were renewed and expanded during the period of postwar migration in the 1940s, and St Johns Park is still a very multicultural area.
 Chicory and wild fennel growing along the banks of Clear Paddock Creek are relics of the early European farmers.

-People
+Demographics

 According to the 2021 census, St Johns Park had a population of 6,302 people with a median age of 43, which was higher than the national median age of 38.
 Over a third of people were born in Australia (39.0%), with the other most common countries of birth being Vietnam (18.2%), Iraq (7.1%), Cambodia (6.0%), Croatia (3.4%) and Laos (2.0%).

 The majority of people spoke a language other than English at home (85.2%), with Vietnamese (23.9%), Cantonese (5.5%), Croatian (5.0%), Arabic (4.9%) and Assyrian Neo-Aramaic (4.8%) forming the top responses for languages spoken at home.
 About a fifth of people (20.9%) spoke only English at home.